fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 With the mechanism in-tree, the payoff question: restore N MemoryFiles from one delta-only checkpoint over one shared base, through the real `SaveTo`/`LoadFrom` code, and measure the physical memory.
-The elegance of the measurement is that one `smaps_rollup` read gives both sides of the comparison at once:
+One `smaps_rollup` read gives both sides of the comparison at once:

 ```go
 // Rss counts the base once per mapping (the would-be no-sharing footprint)